 Jack A. Gilbert

-Jack A. Gilbert is a microbial ecologist whose ongoing research is focused on exploring how microbial communities assemble themselves in natural and man-made environments.
-Jack’s interests include the use of ‘omics technologies (metagenomics, metatranscriptomics, metaproteomics, metametabolomics) and high-throughput sequencing to answer questions about microbial communities all over the world.
-He currently manages the Earth Microbiome Project, which is an ongoing effort to characterize the microbial diversity of our planet.
+Jack A. Gilbert is the group leader for Microbial Ecology in the Biosciences Division whose ongoing research is focused on exploring how microbial communities assemble themselves in natural and man-made environments.
+Jack’s interests include the use of ‘omics technologies (metagenomics, metatranscriptomics, metaproteomics, metametabolomics) to answer questions about microbial ecology, microbial physiology, and biogeochemistry.